petetanru/petetanru.github.io/_projects/th-nmt.md

 5. Global attention from Luong [paper](http://aclweb.org/anthology/D15-1166).
 6. Moses for Tokernizer and BLEU script.
 [Link](https://github.com/moses-smt/mosesdecoder)
 7. The original attention paper by [Bahdanau et al.](https://arxiv.org/abs/1409.0473)
+8. Byte-pair encoding paper by [Sennrich](https://arxiv.org/abs/1508.07909)
+9. Google's Multilingual NMT paper by [Wu](https://arxiv.org/abs/1611.04558)
-8. Academia, stackoverflow, google, and the internet for existing, and making it possible for a self-taught person like me to put something like this together.
+10. Academia, stackoverflow, google, and the internet for existing, and making it possible for a self-taught person like me to put something like this together.